-Confined Space Entry in Australia: Permits, Atmospheric Testing, and Rescue Plans
+Confined Space Entry in Australia: Entry Permits, Atmospheric Testing, and Rescue Plans

 Confined space work is among the highest-risk activities on any site.
-Learn about permit requirements, atmospheric monitoring, and emergency procedures under Australian WHS law.
+Learn about statutory entry permits, atmospheric monitoring, and emergency procedures under Australian WHS law.

 Confined space incidents often involve multiple fatalities — rescuers entering without proper equipment account for a significant portion of confined space deaths worldwide.
 The Australian regulatory framework for confined space work is designed to prevent these cascading tragedies.